-Assets refer to resources containing economic value and/or can be used to produce future benefits such as revenue for the company.
+The term “assets” in accounting refer to resources containing economic value or can be used to produce future benefits such as revenue for the company.

 The assets section is one of the three components of the balance sheet and consists of line items representing positive economic benefits.

 That accounting equation, also called the balance sheet equation, states that the assets will always be equal to the sum of the liabilities and equity.